AVDC COVID-19 RESPONSE

 Phase 1 (January 14-15th, 2021)

-Phase 1 examination candidates will be receiving up to date information regarding the Phase 1 exam.
+Phase 1 examination candidates are receiving up to date information regarding the Phase 1 exam.
 The Board and Examination Committees have been working hard to develop testing strategies during the COVID pandemic.
-This year the Phase 1 examination will be administered via the examinee’s own computer at a place of their choosing.
-A Board Certified Diplomate will act as a proctor for the candidate(s) during the Phase 1 exam, and examination and security software will be downloaded onto their computer.
+This year the Phase 1 examination will be administered via the examinee’s own computer at a place of their choosing using ExamSoft virtual proctoring.
 Candidates will work with Dr. Robert Malinowski, PhD, DVM, MA and Veterinary Specialty Exams, LLC for test administration and support.
-Look for more information coming regarding all the details via DMS.

 Phase 2 (June 14-18th, 2021)